Add HTTP Function Extensions with the CLI

 This feature is in Developer Preview and is subject to change.

-Backend API extensions in the CLI allow you to define HTTP functions that can be called from your frontend code.
+HTTP function extensions allow you to define HTTP functions that can be called from your frontend code.
 The CLI handles the setup and hosting of the backend code for you, simplifying the development process.
-These API functions can be invoked from any frontend component in your CLI project.
+These HTTP functions can be invoked from any frontend component in your CLI project.

 Follow the instructions below to:

-1. Create a backend API extension for your app.
+1. Create a backend HTTP function extension for your app.

-2. Test the backend API extension on a site.
+2. Test the backend HTTP function extension on a site.

-3. Deploy your app with the backend API extension.
+3. Deploy your app with the backend HTTP function extension.

-Once these tasks are complete, your app will have a backend API extension that can be called from your frontend code.
+Once these tasks are complete, your app will have a backend HTTP function extension that can be called from your frontend code.

 Step 1 | Create the extension